SolaceLabs/solace-pretty-dump/README.md

 # PrettyDump for JSON and XML Solace messages

-A useful utility that emulates SdkPerf `-md` output, echoing received Solace messages to the console, but pretty-printed for **JSON** and **XML**.
+A useful utility that emulates SdkPerf `-md` "message dump" output, echoing received Solace messages to the console, but colour pretty-printed for **JSON** and **XML**.
-Now also with a display option for a compressed, one-line-per-message view.
+Also with a display option for a minimal one-line-per-message view.

 **Latest release: v0.0.10  2023/11/06**